jgrondski/tomcat-all/README.md

 Simply include the tomcat-all recipe wherever you would like, such as a run list (recipe[tomcat-all]) or a cookbook (include_recipe 'tomcat-all').
-By default, Oracle JDK 1.7 (JDK & JAVA_HOME) and Tomcat 7 will be installed.
+Requires "java" recipe.

-This recipe will also create a custom server.xml, catalina.sh and init script configured with the bellow default settings if no other settings is provided.
+This recipe will also create an init script configured with the bellow default settings if no other settings are provided.

 # Attributes